 -Randall Reed, Jr.

-Randall Reed, Jr. is a web developer living in his hometown of Richmond, VA.
-He works full-time as a contract freelance developer.
+Hi!
+I'm Randall Reed, Jr., a web developer living in my hometown of Richmond, VA.
+I work part-time as a contract freelance developer.

 English (native fluency)